eddieb2/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+  -An adaptive website has many templates optimized for each device screen size and a responsive website has on template for all devices.

 2. Describe what it means to be mobile first vs desktop first.
+  -Mobile first is building from a smaller screen size(i.e. width 300px) to a larger screen size (i.e. width 1920px).
+You would do this using @media (min-width: 300px) to start.
+Desktop first is large screen size to small screen size.
+You would use @media (max-width:1920) to start.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+  -It allows the font to be easily scalable and responsive when using media queries.
+It also makes the wesbite more accessible.
+Font-size: 62.5% also takes the default browser font, typically 16px, and scales it down to 10px.
+This allows us as developers to easily manipulate that number without doing too much math.

 4. How would you describe preprocessing to someone new to CSS?
+  -Preprocessing is extending the default capabilities of vanilla CSS.
+CSS preprocessors process the "new" syntax and produce an output that is readable by our CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+  -Variables are my favorite concept, because they simplify the process of experimenting with color/font combinations that look good.
+Parametric mixins gave me a little bit of trouble at the start, not so much now.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.